skwp/dotfiles/README.md

 [Learn more about YADR's pry customizations and how to install](https://github.com/skwp/dotfiles/blob/master/README-pry.md)

-### Git User Info
+### Git Configuration

-Since the gitconfig doesn't contain the user info, I recommend using env variables.
-Put the following in your `~/.secrets` file which is automatically referenced by the provided zshrc:

-    # Set your git user info
-    export GIT_AUTHOR_NAME='Your Name'
-    export GIT_AUTHOR_EMAIL='you@domain.com'
-    export GIT_COMMITTER_NAME='Your Name'
-    export GIT_COMMITTER_EMAIL='you@domain.com'

-    # Optionally, set your GitHub credentials
-    export GITHUB_USER='your_user_name'
-    export GITHUB_TOKEN='your_github_token'
+You can customize the standard Git configuration in `~/.gitconfig.user`.
+Any configuration in this file will override the default configuration.

+It is recommended to use this file to set your user info.
+Alternately, you can set the appropriate environment variables in your `~/.secrets`.

 ### Git Customizations: